Invertibility of a linearized Boussinesq flow: a symbolic approach: Introduction

 Due to the slow convergence of the expansions in $\theta$, we require a large number of terms in the expansions of $K$ and $g$.
 This leads us to develop a \emph{symbolic approach} to compute these terms with the aid of a computer.
 The main advantage of the symbolic method is that we are able to perform all (computer-assisted) calculations on \emph{symbolic fractions}, which we are able to calculate \emph{exactly}.
 This effectively eliminates the need to keep track of the error bounds via interval arithmetic.
 It appears that such an approach would be the closest to a non-computer assisted proof.
 Moreover, in the final step, we require to prove that a certain expression is positive: in view of a number of reductions\footnote{Not limited to the reductions described above in the introduction.}, this is eventually reduced to studying the sign of certain polynomials of high degree with rational (symbolic) coefficients.
 This can be done exactly with symbolic calculations.

 We remark that what is presented here can certainly be achieved by means of simulating the original angular integro-differential equation, combined with interval arithmetic.
 We choose to carry out our argument in a way that is closest to an analytical proof\footnote{In addition, we do not exclude that an analytical (``by hand'') proof of the statement in Theorem~\ref{thm:inv} could be obtained implementing a more careful asymptotic analysis.}.
+Moreover, we highlight that, while the main technical component of our work relies on exact symbolic computations, certain steps within the computer-assisted part effectively implement procedures akin to those found in interval arithmetic or floating-point computation.
+For instance, the use of the built-in function \texttt{rat} to find simplified rational upper or lower bounds for exact rational numbers, driven by the need for computational efficiency, is analogous to the bounding of ranges in interval arithmetic.
+This approach allows us to achieve a similar goal of obtaining rigorous bounds on quantities of interest, with a less extensive technical framework than a full implementation of interval arithmetic.

 Finally, a comparison is in order with recent advances in the area of computer assisted proofs in fluid dynamics.
 In the recent remarkable~\cite{ChenHouSmooth1}--\cite{ChenHouSmooth2}, Chen and Hou provide a computer-assisted argument for singularity formation from smooth data for the Boussinesq equation on $\mathbb{R}^2_+$ and the Euler equations on the interior of a cylinder.
 While the paper includes a significant analytical component, computer assistance is used at almost all levels of the proof in \cite{ChenHouSmooth1}--\cite{ChenHouSmooth2}, from construction of an approximate profile to the proof of coercivity of the associated linearized operator.